vivaxgen/ngs-pipeline/README.rst

 Make sure that the installation process finish successfully.
 Take a note of the directory where the pipeline is installed and the full path of its activation script.

+The installation takes about 5-15 minutes (depending on internet speed), and uses about 5-6 GB of storage.

 Overview of ngs-pipeline Setting Up
 -----------------------------------